-- Has trouble with auto-renewal on occasion (this seemed to be associated with their old reseller setup, so is less of an issue now)
+- Has trouble with auto-renewal on occasion (this seemed to be associated with their old reseller setup, so it is less of an issue now)

-- Very straightforward checkout process
+- A very straightforward checkout process

 - Good suggestion engine w/ diverse TLD options and domain extension selection

-- Chat support is super-fast but Namecheap lacks phone support
+- Chat support is super-fast, but Namecheap lacks phone support

 - Others have had below-average customer support due to miscommunication (again, due to the nature of text-based support)

-- Minimalist design (for good and bad)
+- A minimalist design (for good and bad)